Digital-Working-Group/voice-standardize/pydub/README.md

 ```sh
 python --version
 ```
 See [Anaconda](https://www.anaconda.com/download/success) as an option to switch between Python versions.
-This repository has been tested with Python 3.10.11.

 Install requirements for Python 3.9.6:
 ```sh